ScalABM/auctions/README.md

 ...and our focus at present is on developing a minimal API based around the key ingredients discussed in the Wurman et al (1998) paper.
 Longer term goals include generalizing the auctions EDSL so that auctions are thought of as a special type of social choice mechanism that use "money."

+The design and imlementation of the API is heavily influences by functional programming principles and techniques.
+In particular we strive to...

+1. ...minimize (or eliminate!) side effects;
+2. ...maintain a thread-safe API in order to maximally exploit concurrency and parallelism where appropriate;
+3. ...make illegal program states unrepresentable (i.e., programs that would lead to invalid states should not compile!).

 ## Motivating use cases
 Design and simulation of electricity auctions (particularly peer-to-peer auctions); market simulation models for "Economy of Things" applications.